“The world isn’t tell me; it’s show me,” says Beverly (Adina Porter) at the opening of the sixth episode.

 If any viewer had sympathy for Ivy, it was lost in this episode.
 Donning a clown suit, Ivy breaks into Bob’s house with the group to murder him on camera while chanting Satanic phrases.
 The plan is to release the video and cause a “Satanic Panic,” similar to that of the ’80s.
 And it works.
 So much so in fact, that Kai (Evan Peters) learns that he jumped by 10 points in his running for City Council: the largest and fastest jump in election history.

 While gearing up to murder Bob, the savvy newsman lets the cult in on a secret: He has a sex slave in his attic.
+Imagine some of the sex slaves on sites like sex-hd. xxx and you can better picture how the sex slave looks.
 After discovering the “gimp,” Kai stabs him in the chest, much to RJ’s disapproval.

 RJ voicing his dislike of murder would come back to haunt him later in the episode when the tables turn on him.